Fast flux: Fast-flux service network

 A fast-flux service network (FFSN) is a network infrastructure resultant of the fast-fluxed network of compromised hosts; the technique is also used by legitimate service providers such as content distribution networks (CDNs) where the dynamic IP address is converted to match the domain name of the internet host, usually for the purpose of load balancing using round-robin domain name system (RR-DNS).
-The purpose of using FFSN infrastructure for the botnets is to relay network requests and act as a proxy to the backend bulletproof content server which function as an "origin server".
+The purpose of using FFSN infrastructure for the botnets is to relay network requests and act as a proxy to the backend bulletproof content server which functions as an "origin server".

 The frontend bots, which act as an ephemeral host affixed to a control master, are called flux-agents whose network availability is indeterminate due to the dynamic nature of fast-fluxing.
-The backend motherships do not establish direct communication with the user agents, rather every actions are reverse proxied through compromised frontend nodes, effectively making the attack long-lasting and resilient against take down attempts.
+The backend motherships do not establish direct communication with the user agents; rather, all actions are reverse proxied through compromised frontend nodes, effectively making the attack long-lasting and resilient against take down attempts.